sufyan20/interviews-challenges/Full-Stack-JavaScript-vacancy.md

 # Full Stack JavaScript Developer (MeteorJS)

 At Knawat, we are building our SaaS scalable platform, developers here getting enough space to use the cutting edge technologies.
-Join our multinational team (10 nationalities, 5 languages).

-We are looking for a Senior Full stack Developer works closely with the Product Manager and Test Engineers, in order to build large-scale web-applications.
+We are looking for a Senior Full Stack Developer works closely with the Product Manager and Test Engineers, in order to build large-scale web applications.

 ## Required Qualifications:
 * Solid understanding of Javascript and ES6 syntax.